Texas Pacific Land Trust (NYSE:TPL) Major Shareholder Kinetics Asset Managem Horizon Acquires 172 Shares

-Texas Pacific Land Trust (NYSE:TPL) major shareholder Kinetics Asset Managem Horizon purchased 172 shares of the stock in a transaction that occurred on Wednesday, July 15th.
-The stock was acquired at an average cost of $596.73 per share, with a total value of $102,637.56.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Texas Pacific Land Trust (NYSE:TPL) major shareholder Kinetics Asset Managem Horizon purchased 172 shares of Texas Pacific Land Trust stock in a transaction that occurred on Monday, July 20th.
+The shares were bought at an average price of $575.01 per share, for a total transaction of $98,901.72.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Large shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

 Kinetics Asset Managem Horizon also recently made the following trade(s):

+- On Friday, July 17th, Kinetics Asset Managem Horizon purchased 172 shares of Texas Pacific Land Trust stock.
+The shares were bought at an average price of $585.71 per share, for a total transaction of $100,742.12.

+- On Wednesday, July 15th, Kinetics Asset Managem Horizon purchased 172 shares of Texas Pacific Land Trust stock.
+The shares were bought at an average price of $596.73 per share, for a total transaction of $102,637.56.

-- On Monday, July 13th, Kinetics Asset Managem Horizon acquired 172 shares of Texas Pacific Land Trust stock.
-The shares were bought at an average price of $537.02 per share, with a total value of $92,367.44.
+- On Monday, July 13th, Kinetics Asset Managem Horizon purchased 172 shares of Texas Pacific Land Trust stock.
+The shares were bought at an average price of $537.02 per share, for a total transaction of $92,367.44.

-- On Friday, July 10th, Kinetics Asset Managem Horizon bought 172 shares of Texas Pacific Land Trust stock.
-The stock was bought at an average price of $547.00 per share, with a total value of $94,084.00.
+- On Friday, July 10th, Kinetics Asset Managem Horizon purchased 172 shares of Texas Pacific Land Trust stock.
+The shares were bought at an average price of $547.00 per share, for a total transaction of $94,084.00.

-- On Wednesday, July 8th, Kinetics Asset Managem Horizon bought 172 shares of Texas Pacific Land Trust stock.
-The stock was bought at an average cost of $561.01 per share, for a total transaction of $96,493.72.
+- On Wednesday, July 8th, Kinetics Asset Managem Horizon purchased 172 shares of Texas Pacific Land Trust stock.
+The shares were bought at an average price of $561.01 per share, for a total transaction of $96,493.72.

 - On Monday, July 6th, Kinetics Asset Managem Horizon purchased 236 shares of Texas Pacific Land Trust stock.
 The shares were bought at an average price of $569.99 per share, for a total transaction of $134,517.64.